Statistics for Anticyclotomic Iwasawa Invariants of Elliptic Curves: Results for varying imaginary quadratic number field : Vanishing of the -invariant

 In this section, we fix an elliptic curve $E$ defined over $\mathbb{\Q}$ with conductor $N_E$ and an odd prime number $p$ at which $E$ has good ordinary reduction.
 Let $d\neq p$ be a prime number and $K^{d}:=\Q(\sqrt{-d})$.
 Denote by $\Kellinf$ the anticyclotomic $\Z_p$-extension of $K^{d}$ and recall that $\Selpell$ is the Selmer group over $\Kellinf$.

 \begin{definition} Let $\mathcal{S}$ be a subset of prime numbers.
 Define the \emph{density of $\mathcal{S}$} as

-where $\pi(x)$ is the prime counting function. \end{definition} As $d$ varies over all prime numbers we study the following question \begin{question}What is the density of primes $d$ such that $\Selpell^{\vee}$ is a torsion $\Lambda$-module with $\mu$-invariant equal to $0$? \end{question} We do not make any assumption on the rank of $E(\Q)$ and prove estimates for how often $\Selpell^{\vee}$ satisfies the conditions (CR). \begin{theorem} Let $E_{/\Q}$ be a fixed elliptic curve.
-Let $p$ be odd prime number at which $E$ has good ordinary reduction and set $a_p:=1+p-\#\widetilde{E}(\F_p)$.
+where $\pi(x)$ is the prime counting function. \end{definition} As $d$ varies over all prime numbers we study the following question \begin{question}What is the density of primes $d$ such that $\Selpell^{\vee}$ is a torsion $\Lambda$-module with $\mu$-invariant equal to $0$? \end{question} We do not make any assumption on the rank of $E(\Q)$ and prove estimates for how often $\Selpell^{\vee}$ satisfies the conditions (CR) introduced in Hypothesis~\ref{ref hyp CR}.
+For simplicity we will assume that $N_E$ is odd throughout the remainder of this section.

+\begin{theorem} Let $E_{/\Q}$ be a fixed elliptic curve.
+Let $p$ be an odd prime number at which $E$ has good ordinary reduction and set $a_p:=1+p-\#\widetilde{E}(\F_p)$.
 Additionally, assume that the following conditions are satisfied. \begin{enumerate}[(i)] \item The residual representation